-There are no Local Geodiversity Sites (LGS) with connectivity to the scheme extents (SiteLink).
+The scheme does not lie within a Geological Conservation Review Site (GCRS) (SiteLink).
+There are also no geological SSSIs or Local Geodiversity Sites (LGS) with connectivity to the scheme extents (SiteLink).

 Bedrock within the scheme extent is comprised of Gaick Psammite Formation (psammite) which is a metamorphic bedrock (BGS GeoIndex).
-There are no superficial deposits recorded within the scheme extent, however those nearest to the scheme are comprised of Hummocky (moundy) Glacial Deposits (diamicton, sand and gravel) which are sedimentary deposits (BGS GeoIndex).
+Superficial deposits within the scheme extent are comprised of River Terrace Deposits (gravel, sand, silt and clay) and Alluvium Deposits (clay, silt and sand) which are both sedimentary deposits formed during the quaternary period (BGS GeoIndex).